-- It’s versatile.
-It’s an all-around style that can showcase the striking geometry of large diamonds in modern and minimalist settings (check out examples from William Goldberg and Kwiat), but is equally stylish with smaller stones in delicate gold settings (Anna Sheffield, Jacquie Aiche, and Michelle Fantaci are just some of the designers showing these artistic variations).
-For a totally different twist on east-west, London-based designer Glenn Spiro boldly sets large white and brown diamonds in bronze, wood, and gold.
+It’s an all-around style that can showcase the striking geometry of large diamonds cuts in modern and minimalist settings (check out examples from William Goldberg and Kwiat), but is equally stylish with smaller stones in delicate gold settings (Anna Sheffield, Jacquie Aiche, and Michelle Fantaci are just some of the designers showing these artistic variations).
+For a totally different twist on east-west, London-based designer Glenn Spiro boldly sets large brown & white diamonds in bronze, wood, and gold.

-- It’s androgynous.
-The sleek, minimalist east-west setting is easily adaptable for men’s ring styles.
+The sleek, minimalist ring style of the east-west setting is easily adaptable for men’s ring styles.
 David Yurman is one of the many designers offering modern rings for men with diamonds discreetly set horizontally in wide gold bands.
-Clearly, many men want to wear diamonds but prefer a more understated look.
+Clearly, many men want to wear diamond jewelry but prefer a more understated look.

 Couples want something unique but don’t want to stray too far from tradition when selecting a ring.
 Giving a stone the horizontal treatment looks modern without being trendy.